 We left Sitka, Alaska at 12:48pm on Thursday, July 14.

-I knew this trip would be an adventure of a lifetime.
-Many years have been spent longing to travel to the beautiful state of Alaska, but I knew if I went, the experience would need to be unique.
-When the opportunity to see Southeast Alaska on a private boat was presented to me, I had to say yes.
+I have spent many years longing to travel to the beautiful state of Alaska, but I knew that if I visited, the experience would need to be unique.
+When the opportunity to see Southeast Alaska on a private boat was presented to me, I had to say yes because I knew it would be an adventure that would have a significant impact on my life.

-On the other hand, I would be lying if I didn't say I was a bit nervous about spending a week on a boat, since I have experienced some sea sickness in the past, but I was determined not to let my nerves get the best of me (it also helped that I packed a variety of medication to help combat the motion sickness, should it ever decide to creep up).
+That being said, I would be lying if I didn't say I was a bit nervous about spending a week on a boat, since I have experienced some sea sickness in the past.
+I was determined not to let my nerves get the best of me and I also packed a variety of medication to help combat the motion sickness, should it ever decide to creep up.

-What occurred over the next 7 days was nothing short of amazing.
-We spent hours observing some of the most incredible shorelines, mountains, glaciers calving, critters, sunrises, calm waters and laughing with friends.
+What transpired over the next seven days was nothing short of amazing.
+We spent hours observing some of the most incredible shorelines, beautiful mountains, glaciers calving, critters meandering the shoreline in the water and on land, calm and rough waters and misty sunrises.

 Joe was our fearless captain who made sure the Marguerite and crew stayed safe during the week long trip.
 He navigated our boat to some incredible locations, thanks to weeks of research prior to our departure, and stayed calm during a few stressful times (you'll read more about this later).